Directly to the content

 Mobile Supercharger

-• Possible applications and capacity: Portable units for temporary installations
+• Deployment possibilities and capacity: Portable units for temporary installations

-• Special features: Can be used flexibly for temporary events or emergencies to extend the range of the Tesla-charging network.
+• Features: Flexibly deployable for temporary events or emergencies to extend the range of the Tesla charging network.

 Max Power Output